zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/data-annotation-write.md

 ---
 PermaID: 1000191
-Name: Data Annotation Write in Dapper Contrib
+Title: Dapper Contrib Write - Use Data Annotation to Specify Readonly Column
+MetaDescription: Unlock the power of Dapper Contrib by using 'Write' Data Annotation.
+Learn how to specify whether a property should be writable in the database.
 LastMod: 2023-02-25
 ---

-# Dapper Contrib - Data Annotation - Write
+# Dapper Contrib Write: Use Data Annotation to Specify Readonly Column

 ## Description